AleyDev/100DaysofCode/Day4/README.md

 # 🎮 Rock, Paper, Scissors Game ✂️📝

-This is a simple **Rock, Paper, Scissors** game implemented in Python.
-The game allows you to play against the computer by choosing one of the three options: rock, paper, or scissors.
-The game then determines the winner based on the classic rules:
+Rock, Paper, Scissors is a classic hand game played between two players.
+In this interactive text-based version, you compete against the computer.
+At each step, you make a choice between rock, paper, or scissors, and the computer does the same.
+Your goal is to win by selecting the option that beats the computer's choice based on the traditional rules:

-- ✊ Rock beats ✂️ Scissors
+✊ Rock beats ✂️ Scissors
-- ✂️ Scissors beats 📄 Paper
+✂️ Scissors beats 📄 Paper
-- 📄 Paper beats ✊ Rock
+📄 Paper beats ✊ Rock
+Make the right choices, and you could be the winner!
+Are you ready to play?

 ## ⚙️ How to Play